billyrayvalentine/asm68k-megadrive-slidedeck/README.md

 Slides can be progressed by setting a timer or by pressing any button on the joypad.

+Each slide can have an optional picture and optional text.

 All 95 printable ASCII are implemented.

 Each slide image has one palette on one plane and is therefor limited a maximum